Pin it for later.

 Almond Flour – great for making any gluten-free baked good.
 I love having this on hand for whenever the mood strikes and I “need” something of substance that is sweet and tasty.
 Here are some of my favorite recipes that use almond flour: Turtle Cheesecake Bars (S), Italian Cream Cake (S) and Pumpkin Muffins (S).

 Variety of Spices – I am a girl who loves her food FULL flavor!!
 It’s amazing the difference in food that is properly and improperly seasoned.
 I find that I eat less if it is seasoned well.
 The spices I use most are chili powder, cumin, cinnamon, onion powder, ginger, garlic powder, sea salt, black pepper, red pepper flakes, oregano, and basil.
 By having these on hand I can also make my own seasoning blends such as taco seasoning.
 Not only am I saving money over those packets you buy at the store, but I’m also eliminating MSG and other chemical additives from my family’s diet.
+Here is a list of 20 spice mixes that are all sugar-free.

 Chicken Stock/Broth – I use chicken stock in all sorts of ways.
-Definitely as a good liquid in soups, but I also cook my rice and quinoa in chicken stock for a much richer flavor.
+Definitely a good liquid in soups, but I also cook my rice and quinoa in chicken stock for a much richer flavor.

 Nuts – I try to keep a variety of nuts on hand.
 They’re a great quick snack to grab or a good addition to some yogurt.
 I always have almonds, walnuts, and peanuts in the cupboard.